Ian Thorpe: 2012: Australian Olympic Trials and aftermath

 Thorpe's comeback attempt in the 200 m freestyle came to an abrupt end on Day Two of Australia's Olympic Trials in Adelaide, on 16 March 2012.
-No longer allowed to wear the full-body racing suit (covering from neck to ankles and wrists) with which he set all of his world records – but are now banned by FINA rule changes – he competed wearing just the "jammer" (hip to thigh) racing shorts.
+No longer allowed to wear the full-body racing suit (covering from neck to ankles and wrists) banned by FINA rule changes, he competed wearing just the "jammer" (hip to thigh) racing shorts.
 He swam very well in the morning heats, cruising to 1:49.18, a time which placed him equal fifth fastest.
-However, in the semi-finals that evening he faded over the last 100 meters, finishing in 12th place at 1:49.91.
+However, in the semi-finals that evening he faded over the last 100 metres, finishing in 12th place at 1:49.91.
 Speaking to reporters immediately afterwards, Thorpe said, "The last 100 was a struggle, I'm not sure why.
 This was slower than what I swam this morning, probably the inexperience of racing in the last 18 months held me up.
 The fairytale has turned into a nightmare."
 In the 100 m freestyle on day 3 (17 March), Thorpe won his heat (the 9th of 12) but failed to break 50 seconds and did not advance to the semi-finals with the top 16 sprinters.
 Thus, his bid to qualify for the London Olympics officially ended.

 It was subsequently announced that Thorpe was targeting qualification for the 2013 World Championships in Barcelona and later the 2014 Commonwealth Games in Glasgow, but was forced to abandon his plans due to a shoulder injury.